High Cup Nick Walk

 An alternative route starts from Cow Green Reservoir, approaching High Cup from the east and following the Pennine Way to the summit.

-If you would like to continue your walk you could head to the nearby Cow Green Reservoir and visit the wonderful Caulrdon Snout waterfall.
+If you would like to continue your walk you could head to the nearby Cow Green Reservoir and visit the wonderful Cauldron Snout waterfall.
 The circular High Force Waterfall Walk is another major highlight of the area.
 You could also head to Cross Fell for more wonderful views of the area.

 High Cup Nick Ordnance Survey Map - view and print off detailed OS map